functional exercise: practicing radial abduction and ulnar abduction

-yogabook / asana / practicing radial abduction and ulnar abduction
+yogabook / functional exercises / practicing radial abduction and ulnar abduction

 Practicing radial abduction and ulnar abduction